scottlamb/moonfire-nvr/guide/install.md

  2. add cameras under "Cameras and streams".

+    * See the [wiki](https://github.com/scottlamb/moonfire-nvr/wiki) for notes
+      about specific camera models.

     * There's a "Test" button to verify your settings directly from the add/edit camera dialog.